 A few days prior to the municipal election, he joined the “Parents’ Slate” that campaigned against the SOGI policy, the Sexual Orientation and Gender Identity policy that provides tools for schools to deal with these issues.

-The Richmond Centre seat is currently held by Alice Wong.
+The Richmond Centre seat is currently held by Alice Wong, a Conservative who is planning to run for re-election.

 The federal election is expected on Oct.
 21.